T1st-isme/sd-task/README.md

 - This project is not for commercial use.
 - I just deploy the FE on Vercel, BE need to run on local.

-We hope you find this project useful and welcome any feedback or contributions!
+I hope you find this project useful and welcome any feedback or contributions!